mui/mui-x/docs/data/data-grid/pagination/pagination.md

 This prop is ignored when the `paginationMode` is set to `client`, i.e. when the pagination is handled on the client-side.
 :::

-You can achieve each of these use-cases by setting the values of `rowCount`, `paginationMeta.hasNextPage`, and `estimatedRowCount` props.
-The following table summarizes the use of these props in each of these scenarios.
+You can configure `rowCount`, `paginationMeta.hasNextPage`, and `estimatedRowCount` props to handle the above scenarios.

 |                     | `rowCount` | `paginationMeta.hasNextPage` | `estimatedRowCount` |
 | :------------------ | :--------- | :--------------------------- | :------------------ |